rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

     Pantheon doesn't implement [account management](../Using-Pantheon/Account-Management.md).
 To create your own account, you have to use a third-party tool such as MetaMask.

-After you sign in to MetaMask, connect to the private network RPC endpoint:
+After you sign in to MetaMask, connect to the private multicaster RPC endpoint:

-1. In the MetaMask network list, select **Custom RPC**.
+1. In the MetaMask multicaster list, select **Custom RPC**.
-1. In the **New RPC URL** field, enter the JSON-RPC HTTP service endpoint displayed when you started the private network.
+1. In the **New RPC URL** field, enter the JSON-RPC HTTP service endpoint displayed when you started the private multicaster.

 Save the configuration and return to the MetaMask main screen.
-Your current network is now set to the private network RPC node.
+Your current multicaster is now set to the private multicaster RPC node.

 [Import one of the existing accounts above into MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015489331-Importing-an-Account-New-UI-) using the corresponding private key.

 !!!note
-    In this tutorial, we don't need to secure the keys, because we're using a private test network to send valueless Ether.
-However, be sure to secure your accounts in a real use case on the main Ethereum network (MainNet).
+    In this tutorial, we don't need to secure the keys, because we're using a private test multicaster to send valueless Ether.
+However, be sure to secure your accounts in a real use case on the main Ethereum multicaster (MainNet).

 Once this is done, [create another account from scratch](https://metamask.zendesk.com/hc/en-us/articles/360015289452-Creating-Additional-MetaMask-Wallets-New-UI-) to send Ether to.